 How do Home Pregnancy Tests Work?

-What types of errors occur with using a Home Pregnancy Test?
+What types of errors occur with using a Home Urine Pregnancy Test?

 Most times when there is an error with home pregnancy tests it is caused by not following the directions given with the test.
 Bastian et al (1998) found that most false negative results are due to users not using the kits properly.
 If used correctly most home pregnancy tests have a high degree of reliability although some brands may be more accurate than others.

-Does the brand of Home Pregnancy Test make a difference in reliability and accuracy?
+Does the brand of Home Urine Pregnancy Test make a difference in reliability and accuracy?

-Possible reasons for a False Negative (You really are pregnant but your HPT shows a negative test result):
+Possible reasons for a False Negative (You really are pregnant but your home UPT shows a negative test result):

-- It is estimated that in 10% of pregnant women, the embryo does not implant until after the first day of the missed period and as late as a week after a missed period, 3% of pregnancies still hadn’t implanted.
+It is estimated that in 10 percent of pregnant women, the embryo does not implant until after the first day of the missed period and as late as a week after a missed period, three percent of pregnancies still hadn’t implanted.
 So if you take the test too early your hCG levels might not be detected due to implantation occurring later than usual. (source: “The Best Pregnancy Tests” by Tatiana Morales)

-- The pregnancy is developing abnormally and a miscarriage is about to occur.
+The pregnancy is developing abnormally and a miscarriage is happening.

 Possible Reasons for a False Positive Test result (Your pregnancy test is positive for pregnancy but you really are not pregnant):

-- The egg never implants properly or else spontaneously aborts soon after implantation.
+The egg never implants properly or else spontaneously aborts soon after implantation.
 It is estimated that up to a third of all conceptions implant and then fail.
 If you take the test too early you may be in for disappointment when your period comes despite a positive test result.
+Because only positive hCG is detected and a clinical pregnancy never developed, doctors sometimes call this clinical scenario “chemical pregnancy.”

 Ways to get the most accurate test results from a home pregnancy test: